Pearic peoples: History

+It is impossible to pinpoint the beginnings of agriculture among the Pear, however, linking this phenomenon to political transformations in their living conditions seems easier.
+Several factors come into play simultaneously: seasonal sedentarization; the development, through cultivation, of cardamom plants; contact with the Cambodians.
+It is likely, as it generally the case, that women, grouped in temporary "villages" with children and the elderly, began to cultivate the land.
+Tubers, which the Pear consumed heavily, must have first appeared around the houses along with some spices and aromatic plants, some of which were introduced later.
+As for rice, it is doubtful that it was planted then: it could only have been mountain rice sown in fields obtained by clearing the forest, a predominantly male task that men busy with gathering could not ensure.
+Unless women brought back from the plains the technique of using marshes for rice growth.
+Some old Samre claim that in the past, cardamom grew wild in rare places in the massif which, was once called "the land of the nine mountains".
+According to them, the spread of cardamom was done through cultivation.
+Among the Samray, the cardamom encountered on the surrounding hills would have been planted; the places where it grows are called “Soun Kravanh” or "Cardamom Gardens", unlike the “Prey Kravanh” or "Cardamom Forests" of the Samre.
+Among the Chong of Chanthaburi province, the plant was also cultivated.
+The name Cardamom Mountains may also account for the spread of cardamom by humans and for the importance attached to this wild plant.

 Ethnography

 Pearic peoples include: Samré in Pursat Province; Samray in Battambang; Chong and Chong-Samré in Trat Province of eastern Thailand; and Chong la and Chong heap, in Chanthaburi Province, Thailand.

 In the Pear communities in Preah Vihear Province, the Pear population was estimated to be 299 households (1,674 persons) in 2002.

 According to the Pear Samray people of Kranhung, the Kulen hill region's Samray survived because of emigration in the days of the Angkor kingdom.
 After the 1967 revolt of Samlaut, Pear of the Stung Kranhung area moved to Ta Sanh.

 While some Sa'och live in Cambodia's coastal area, many Sa'och from the Kampong Som area were taken captive by the Thais in the 1830s and resettled in Kanchanaburi Province, Thailand.
-Some Sa'och show physical characteristics similar to Negritos and in this respect are different from other Pearic peoples.
-Martin speculates the Sa'och inhabited the higher areas and the Samré the lower slopes and flatter areas before the arrival of Khmer from Champassak in about the 6th century.

 The Chong (or Chhong) are Pearic peoples who live in both Thailand and Cambodia, In Thailand, Chong inhabit Trat Province and Chanthaburi Province.
 As of 2014, the Chong in Koh Kong Province, Cambodia are seeking to prevent construction of the Cheay Areng Dam, which would displace local residents.
+Chong people in Southern Cardamom National Park were displaced by a REDD+ carbon offset project between 2018 and 2023.

 Pearic peoples traditionally cultivate upland rice by the swidden method.